-The District uses School Messenger to notify parents and guardians of weather delays, cancelations or emergency situations.
+The District uses School Messenger to CALL all parents and guardians to notify them of weather delays or cancelations.
 It's imperative that your phone number is correct in Home Access.
 The calls will go to PRIMARY numbers only, so be sure you have the number you want emergency calls to go to listed as your primary number.
-Parents and guardians not listed as the Primary Contact may also sign up for our messages by clicking on this link: https://www.hilliardschools.org/enews/.

 Parents and guardians may also sign up for our Text Messaging Service.
-We utilize School Messenger to deliver text messages, straight to your mobile phone with information about events, school closings, safety alerts and more.
+We utilize School Messenger system to deliver text messages, straight to your mobile phone with information about events, school closings, safety alerts and more.

-Emergency School Closing-If it becomes necessary to close, dismiss early or delay the opening of schools due to unexpected emergencies or inclement weather, announcements will be made through School Messenger, local radio and television stations, Facebook, X, and will be posted on the district website.
+Emergency School Closing-If it becomes necessary to close, dismiss early or delay the opening of schools due to unexpected emergencies or inclement weather, announcements will be made through School Messenger, local radio and television stations, Facebook, Twitter, and will be posted on the district website.